Former Delhi CM Sheila Dixit Passes Away; Akshay Kumar, Bhumi Pednekar & Others Offer Condolences

 Akshay Kumar Mourns The Demise Of Sheila Dixit

 Akshay Kumar took to Twitter to mourn the demise of former Delhi CM Sheila Dixit.
 He wrote, "Extremely sad to know about the passing away of #SheilaDixit ji...she effectively changed the face of Delhi during her tenure.
-Heartfelt condolences to her family 🙏🏻"
+Heartfelt condolences to her family 🙏🏻" (sic).

+The former CM died of a cardiac arrest at 3:55 PM on Saturday at Escorts Hospital in the capital.

 Bhumi Offers Condolences On Twitter

 Bhumi Pednekar wrote on her social media, "Loss of a great leader...You were really loved #ShielaDikshit ma'am.A huge loss to our country.
-You've really left behind a great legacy.May your soul rest in peace .My condolences to the family 🙏🏻🇮🇳"
+You've really left behind a great legacy.May your soul rest in peace .My condolences to the family 🙏🏻🇮🇳" (sic).

+Sheila Dixit's cremation is scheduled to take place at Nigam Bodh Ghat in Delhi at 2 PM on Sunday.

 Filmmaker Agnihotri Offers Condolences